zabokaa/FeminismQuiz/README.md

 - [Project Status](#project-status)
 - [Acknowledgements](#acknowledgements)

 ## Objective

-- hands-on learning JavaScript Basics
+- Hands-on learning JavaScript Basics by building an interactive front-end application
-- improving CSS skills
+- To offer a stimulating quiz experience that entertains online users
--
+- Users visiting the site aim to engage in an online quiz to evaluate their general or specific knowledge about women's hisoty in Germany